 Braces or clear aligners (such as Invisalign) can be used for very simple applications where the jaw does not need to move, but only the orientation of the teeth and roots.
 This includes many overbite situations.
 Braces typically solve more overbites rather than aligners because rubber bands can be added, which speeds up treatment time.

 Whereas braces can solve mild overbites and headgear or Forsus devices solve more extreme cases, Herbst appliances are typically used for the middle ground between the two.

 Remember headgear?
 If you didn’t have it yourself as a child, you may have known someone who did.
 Headgear is used to primarily correct bite issues as a result of problems with the lower jaw.
 Nowadays, headgear can sometimes be replaced by what is referred to as a Herbst appliance.

-Although the Herbst appliance has been around for quite some time – it was first introduced in the early 1900s and reintroduced by Hans Pancherz in the early 1970s – it has since evolved into a tool orthodontists turn to more frequently today.
+Although this appliance has been around for quite some time – it was first introduced in the early 1900s and reintroduced by Hans Pancherz in the early 1970s – it has since evolved into a tool orthodontists turn to more frequently today.
 Since there can be issues with headgear, mainly difficulty with patient compliance, the Herbst appliance can alleviate some of the problems.
 This appliance has many benefits, including: